Arnolily/Note/docs/Resnet & Batch Norms.md

 In the original paper of Batch Normalizaion, they defined ICS.

->ICS is the phenomenon wherein the distribution of inputs to a layer in the network changes due to an update of parameters of the previous layers.
+>ICS is the phenomenon where the distribution of inputs to a layer in the network changes due to an update of parameters of the previous layers.

 Mathematically, each layer can be derived as:  $$Y = \mathcal{F}\{X\}$$